 What is the corporation?
 Do corporations--and more particularly the managers who represent them--have any responsibilities beyond seeking to maximize shareholder wealth?
 Is the term 'business ethics' an oxymoron?
 What is the source of moral truth?
 These and other related questions provide the 'grist' for this course.

 This course is designed to be a challenging and exciting course for the undergraduate business student.
-Two major themes will provide direction throughout the semester: business ethics and corporate social responsibility.
+Two major themes will provide direction throughout the quarter: business ethics and corporate social responsibility.
 Most of your prior business coursework has been concerned with highly structured topics closely related to a well-developed body of theory; not so with business ethics/corporate social responsibility.
 There is not a specific set of skills serving to lead you through the course, and no unifying meta-theory to inform your decisions.
 The problems and issues of business ethics/corporate social responsibility embrace the entire spectrum of business and management disciplines.
 Many variables and situational factors must be dealt with at once; weighing the 'pros and cons' of a particular course of action necessitates a total enterprise perspective.

 1. To increase your understanding of the tasks of the 'ideal' manager;

 2. To develop the capacity to identify salient moral issues and to reason carefully about ethical options;